 “Well at least you don’t have suburban MAN legs” She responded.

 Having sisters is like having built-in besties and frenemies all in one bloodline and under one roof.
 I clearly remember many incidents where Ella’s unmade bed and Autumn’s scattered pony collection drove me up the wall, or when my bossiness got me in trouble (again), or when we were forced to sit on the couch holding hands for an hour until one of us could apologize.
 But as much as you fight, yell, and dole out the silent treatment, she’s still your sister and you’d still babysit her kids – even if they act like she did way back when.

 I will admit I haven’t been the best at the sister thing.
 In my teens I went through that ‘loner’ stage where sisters tagging along was annoying.
 Then I moved away to go to college, which automatically made smarter and more mature (of course).
-But now that I live permanently 16 hours from home, there are definitely days I wish I could fly in my three sisters for the unabashed girl talk that only we can have.
+But after two of us have married, I’ve had little girls of my own, and we’ve been separated by hundreds and thousands of miles – there are definitely days I wish I could fly in my three sisters for the unabashed girl talk that only we can have.
 I have thought about the good and bad of sisterhood frequently and came up with eight things I’ve learned along the way.

 1. Never shower longer than ten minutes.

 It’s just not okay.
 For those who have never shared bathroom, this doesn’t apply.
 But for those who do… you get this!
 The three of us shared one bathroom, and let me tell you, ice water was dumped over that shower curtain on more than one occasion.
 As my second sister recently said, “Nothing determines hierarchy in a family like limited hot water supply.”